hsky77/hyssop/README.md

 * **1.1.6 - May.
 7, 2022**:
   * Localization: using default language messages if the localized message does not exist.
+  * Fix bug of component manager gets component failed when importing the same component type with different pathes that create different instances

 * **1.1.5 - Oct.
 7, 2021**:
   * Remove package dependency of "coloredlogs".